-- ☐ Fire hall at Birchmount and Sheppard Ave East or - □ Retail vendors in the area
+- Fire hall at Birchmount and Sheppard Ave East or - Retail vendors in the area

-In the event that all telephone service in the immediate vicinity of the Village is disrupted, one staff member is to be delegated to drive to a phone located outside the area of disruption or to the closest fire hall.
+If all telephone service in the immediate vicinity of the Village is disrupted, one staff member is to be delegated to drive to a phone located outside the area of disruption or to the closest fire hall.
 A private phone either from Shepherd Manor, Terrace and/or Gardens can be used as well.